-IRAW 0302 provides integrated reading and writing instruction for students who require additional preparation to succeed in college-level English courses.
-Students will place into this course based on scores on TSI-English placement tests.
-IRAW 0302 is a developmental course, and, as such, does not meet elective or graduation requirements.
+IRAW 0303 provides integrated reading and writing instruction for students who require additional preparation to succeed in college-level English courses.
+Students will place into this course based on scores of TSI-English placement tests.
+IRAW 0303 is a developmental course, and, as such, does not meet elective or graduation requirements.